sooflee/sooflee/README.md

-- 👋 Hi, I’m @sooflee.
-- 💞️ I’m down to talk about interesting ideas.
-- 📫 This is mainly to host private repos.
+- This is to host private repos.
 Send a Pull Request to reach me!